xulihang/BasicCAT-website/imagetrans/index.md

 * New plugin: OCR plugin.
 Code is open source: [github](https://github.com/xulihang/ImageTrans_plugins).
 PaddleOCR is supported.
 * New ocr engine: ABBYY (use ABBYY FineReader's command line interface, windows only)
 * New tool: Screen Reader.
-It can be used as a screenshot tool and screen captures can got OCRed immediately.
+It can be used as a screenshot tool and screen captures can get OCRed immediately.
 Captures can also be appended to ImageTrans's projects.
 * A Toolbar is added to provide more operations like text box splitting, merging and selecting.
 * MouseCursors are set correctly for different scenarios.